Fixed Gas Detection Systems

-Fixed gas detection systems provide continuous area monitoring and ensure maximum protection for workers and the workplace.
-Understanding fixed gas detection is the first step in providing a safe work environment.
+Fixed gas monitoring systems provide continuous area monitoring and ensure maximum protection for workers and the workplace.
+Understanding fixed gas detection systems is the first step in providing a safe work environment.

-- Oxygen Depletion: can occur anywhere there is a place for high concentrations of gas other than ambient air.
+- Oxygen Depletion: Oxygen depletion can occur anywhere there is a place for high concentrations of gas other than ambient air.
 A decrease in even the slightest amount of oxygen can reduce worker efficiency and safety.
-OSHA investigations into worker deaths caused by oxygen deficiency or toxic gas almost always reveal a failure to install safety systems or utilize personal protective equipment (PPE).
+Nitrogen, a gas we breathe in the most, can become deadly fast, known as nitrogen asphyxiation.
+Just a 2% dip in oxygen levels can become fatal.
+OSHA investigations into worker deaths caused by oxygen depletion or toxic gas almost always reveal a failure to install safety monitoring systems or utilize personal protective equipment (PPE).

-Premier Safety can provide you with custom-built fixed systems for gas detection and monitoring.
+Premier Safety can provide you with custom-built fixed systems for continuous gas detection and monitoring.
 These solutions utilize our experts' wealth of technical and engineering expertise allowing us to provide you with a thorough assessment of your needs and priorities.
-The custom fixed systems we provide maximize worker safety and facility efficiency for your job site.
+The custom gas leak detector systems we provide maximize worker safety and facility efficiency for your job site.

 A free onsite risk assessment can identify all potential hazards before they become a threat to life and environment.

-Installing a fixed detection system can protect you and your company's assets by providing around the clock monitoring to warn workers before they enter a potentially deadly environment.
-In addition to utilizing personal gas detection, a fixed system can reduce the amount of time to assess and record measurements, as well as provide an early notification system for dangerous hazards, thus increasing worker productivity safety.
+Installing fixed gas detectors can protect you and your company's assets by providing around the clock monitoring to warn workers before they enter a potentially deadly environment.
+In addition to utilizing personal gas detection, continuous monitoring can reduce the amount of time to assess and record measurements, as well as provide an early notification system for dangerous hazards, thus increasing worker productivity safely.

-Fixed systems are often easier and cheaper to maintain due to the lifetime of the instrumentation, minimal worker interference and its limited maintenance needs, as compared to portable gas detection.
+Fixed gas monitoring systems are often easier and cheaper to maintain due to the lifetime of the instrumentation, minimal worker interference and its limited maintenance needs, as compared to portable gas detection.

-Learn more about fixed systems in the news, product spotlights, and application briefs.
+Learn more about fixed gas monitors in the news, product spotlights, and application briefs.

 Choose custom solutions for your unique situation